 - ISO Class 6 cleanroom

-- equipped with an automated PALL Cleanliness Cabinet for spray-washing components to be tested, with interchangeable nozzles and adjustable flow rate, enabling cleanliness tests of complex-shaped objects
+- equipped with an automated for spray-washing components to be tested, with interchangeable nozzles and adjustable flow rate, enabling cleanliness tests of complex-shaped objects

 - depending on the size and shape of the objects to be tested, contaminants can also be extracted from their surfaces in the ultrasonic bath